In this article:

 Your hair is weak when damp or moist and needs to be handled extra carefully.
 This article will present effective ways to protect your damp hair from undue damage.
 (1)

-Self-Care Measures to Prevent Damp Hair
+Self-Care Measures for Damp Hair

 Here are some dos and don’ts to consider when dealing with damp hair: